British Gymnastics Privacy Notice – Membership

 Why we share information about you

-We may need to share limited personal information with the following organisations:
+We may need to share limited personal information with the following other organisations:

 In some case, we may be required to share your personal information, such as your contact details with the external provider.
 We limit the personal data that we share to the minimum required to provide the service and the provider will only be able to use personal data for the specific purposes for which it was shared.
 If we stop using the service we ensure your data is deleted or securely returned to us.